10 Best Teas for Reducing the Symptoms of Cold and Flu

 • Provides antioxidant protection and supports overall health

-• Add a pinch of black pepper to enhance absorption and honey for sweetness.
+How to Prepare: Mix a teaspoon of turmeric powder into hot water or milk.
+Add a pinch of black pepper to enhance absorption and honey for sweetness.

 Incorporating these teas into your daily routine during cold and flu season can help alleviate symptoms, support your immune system, and promote faster recovery.
-While these teas offer natural relief, it’s important to remember that they are most effective when combined with proper rest, hydration, and medical care when necessary.
-Always consult with a healthcare provider before using herbal teas, especially if you have any pre-existing conditions or are taking medications.
+While these teas offer natural relief, remember that they are most effective when combined with proper rest, hydration, and medical care when necessary.
+Here are a few extra tips to maximize their benefits:

 Avatar photo